LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

    The new instance will consist of a process that runs as this specific operating system user.
 Additionally, the Lasso home directory will have its permissions adjusted to restrict access to other users besides this one.
-The default user name is \_lasso.
+The default user name is "\_lasso".

 OS Group
    This group name will be used for adjusting the Lasso home directory permissions.
 If left blank, the OS User's default group will be used.
-The default group is \_lasso, which is used with the OS User name of \_lasso.
+The default group is "\_lasso", which is used with the OS User name of "\_lasso".

 Home Parent Directory
    Every Lasso Instance has a home directory.
 This directory is automatically